riverscience/Debris_Flow_Modelling/README.md

-The model used here is applicable only to non-volcanic debris flows, not to lahars or flows that deposit within a canyon.
+* The model used here is applicable only to non-volcanic debris flows, not to lahars or flows that deposit within a canyon.
-The model was developed using data from moderately sized debris flows (1000 to 10,000 metric tonnes mass) and is not applicable to very large debris flows.
+* The model was developed using data from moderately sized debris flows (1000 to 10,000 metric tonnes mass) and is not applicable to very large debris flows.
-The model is based solely on topography and does not account for differences in material properties.
+* The model is based solely on topography and does not account for differences in material properties.
-These modeling results are for research purposes only.
+* These modeling results are for research purposes only.
 This work is preliminary and subject to revision.

 References
 Prochaska, A.B., P.M.
 Santi, J.D.
 Higgins, and S.H.
 Cannon.
+2008.
+Debris-flow runout
+predictions based on the average channel slope (ACS).